 Baptism marks the start of a lifelong journey of faith, as parents and godparents you will promise to teach your child about faith.
 As a Church we are committed to supporting you and so you and your family are welcome to join us any time.
-We have a special toddler group on alternate Thursdays at 9:30 in the Hall at St James, including a story, songs, prayer, and time for the children to play and you to chat.
+We normally have a special toddler group on Thursdays at 9:30 in the Hall at St James, including a story, songs, prayer, and time for the children to play and you to chat.
 For more information about Teddy Club click here.

 Frequently asked questions: (adapted from the Church of England website)

 - What is the difference between a Baptism and a Christening?